MikeBrixia/Unity-Behavior-Tree/Documentation/articles/behavior-tree.md

 > Service nodes are NOT multithread nodes by default!

 > [!TIP]
-> A common use would be to to do some processing in a service node to update a blackboard key or other kind of value which will be needed by action nodes down in the execution.
+> 1. A common use would be to to do some processing in a service node to update a blackboard key or other kind of value which will be needed by action nodes down in the execution.

-> [!TIP]
-> If you need it, you can also define a custom tree-independent frequency update for each service node.
+> 2. If you need it, you can also define a custom tree-independent frequency update for each service node.
 The only constrain you have is
 >    that custom frequency cannot be lesser than tree frequency.